-General: There is a long military tradition of cadences as a means of helping units marching and running to achieve unity of action and esprit de corps.
-Many of these originated in times and places very different from today that require review to ensure that they are achieving the desired results while also presenting ourselves in a professional manner and that are respectful of all members of our organization.
-To that end, an official Manual of Marching Cadences is established which will constitute the only approved Marching Cadences to be used by Corps organizations and members.
+- Cadences are part of a long military tradition, and are a means of helping a unit march and run as well as esprit de corps. - Many cadences originated in times different from today, and require review to ensure that they are achieving the desired results while also presenting ourselves in a professional manner and that are respectful of all members of our organization. - Company Commanders are responsible for all jodies called by their respective units.
+All jodies called must be approved by either the Commandant, a Deputy Commandant, or a Senior Enlisted Advisor.